LDWells/Application-Tracker/README.md

 - Notes

 **Precondition:** User must be logged in.
-**Post-condition:** Application is saved and visible in the user’s application list.
+**Post-condition:** Application is saved and visible in the oldUser’s application list.

 **Edit a Job Application**
 Can only edit existing applications.